Fall Wild Abundance Apprenticeship

 The fall natural building apprenticeship starts at the height of summer and builds into the abundance of autumn.
 From carpentry to a wide range of natural and sustainable building techniques, apprentices will gain well-rounded and hands-on skill sets.
 They will be part of a complete tiny house build and will gain skills in natural building like working with cob, earthen plaster and earthen paint.

 A Natural Building Apprenticeship you won’t ever forget.
 Build a tiny home near Asheville, NC with people who are dedicated to self-sufficiency…

 This is a Natural Building Apprenticeship that goes deep into permaculture and homesteading skills

 We will also be harvesting and processing/canning food from the gardens and fruits, nuts, medicines and animals from the land.
 Fall Apprentices will get the chance to earn their Permaculture Design Certificates through our fall Permaculture Design Intensive.
-The season ends in the late fall after the Cycles of Life and Hide Tanning classes with an optional facilitated Vision Quest.
+The season ends in the late fall after the Brain Tanning class with an optional facilitated Vision Quest.

 We ask for a financial contribution of $3,500 for this program.

 Our apprenticeship programs are on-site residential immersions at Wild Abundance, located near Asheville, NC.
 We are open to commuting participants if they have special situations.
 The apprenticeship program is our humble attempt to welcome a small group to our land every year to venture into the relational process that involves living on the land, building community, renewing culture, developing Earthskills, mentoring and personal growth!
 Through this immersion, we share the depth and creativity of how we live and the richness of the real life challenges, opportunities and abundance that make up our family, community, home and lives.

 Those looking for a Tiny House Apprenticeship will be wowed by the breadth of knowledge offered here:

 |Thursday||Applesauce Canning||Planting Hazelnuts|